No air quality concerns detected after Texas barge collision

-Officials say air monitoring hasn't raised health concerns as cleanup efforts continue following a collision at a busy commercial waterway near Houston involving four vessels that caused a toxic gasoline product to leak into the water.
+Officials say air monitoring hasn't raised health concerns as the cleanup continues following a collision at a busy commercial waterway near Houston involving four vessels that caused a toxic gasoline product to leak into the water.

-Authorities said air testing Sunday found one detectable concentration of a volatile organic compound that was not detected in subsequent tests.
+Authorities said at a Sunday news conference 2,700 air samples were tested and none have exceeded levels to cause concern.

 Continue Reading Below

-Residents in cities near the accident site have reported a strong gasoline smell.
-Officials say the spilled product is toxic to touch, inhale or ingest.
+Residents around the accident site have reported a gasoline smell.
+Officials say the spilled product can be hazardous.

-Friday's accident near Bayport, Texas, between a tanker that punctured storage tanks on a tugboat that was pushing two barges along the Houston Ship Channel released about 9,000 barrels of a gasoline blend stock.
+Friday's accident near Bayport, Texas, between a tanker that punctured storage tanks on a tugboat pushing two barges along the Houston Ship Channel released 9,000 barrels of a gasoline blend stock.

 The ship channel remains partially closed.